Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Internal gravity waves

 where $z_{\rm max}$ is the reflection (or ''turning") point in which $k_z(z=z_{\rm max})=0$.
-To get the condition~(\ref{B7}), we use an analogy between this problem and the quantum mechanics problem that is related to the behavior of the wave function near the turning points in the semi-classical limit \cite{LL13}.
-The wave functions are described in terms of the Airy functions, and Eq.~(\ref{B7}) is analogous to the Bohr-Sommerfeld quantization condition.
-In particular, the phase $\varphi$ in Eq.~(\ref{B8}) is determined using asymptotics [$\propto \sin (\int_{z_{\rm min}}^{z} k_z(z') \,dz'+ \pi/4)$] for the Airy function in the vicinity of $z \approx z_{\rm max}$.
+To get the condition~(\ref{B7}), we use an analogy with the behavior of the wave function near the turning points in the semi-classical limit applied in quantum mechanics. \cite{LL13,DA65} The wave functions are described in terms of the Airy functions, and Eq.~(\ref{B7}) is analogous to the Bohr-Sommerfeld quantization condition.
+In particular, the phase $\varphi$ in Eqs.~(\ref{B6})--(\ref{B9}) is determined using asymptotic solution of Eq.~(\ref{B4}) in the vicinity of the turning points: